Resume for Carpenter

 - Ability to read blueprints and interpret designs

-Make sure you mention any special skills or certifications you possess that set you apart from other applicants.
+Be sure to list any special abilities or certificates that set you apart from other applicants.

 4. Work Experience